|A quarter of a century, more or less|

 First things first: I know I do make it hard for some players to appreciate my work.
 I don't dress bad games in fancy outfits.
 It's content that matters and as far as boards and pieces go, mindsport has always chosen for non-distractive simplicity.

 As far as publicity and presentation go, mindsports has in the past years been one of the few platforms where my work could be found and played.
-In all other respects I've kept my distance from the world of abstract games for over two decades, watching tactical hypes come and go, while strategy games were still dominated by the classics.
+In all other respects I've kept my distance from the world of abstract games for over three decades, watching tactical hypes come and go, while strategy games were still dominated by the classics.

 Take Havannah.
-I knew it to be a great game, somewhere between Hex and Go, from the day of its invention, when as a player I was still at the very bottom of the strategy tree.
+I knew it to be a good game, somewhere between Hex and Go, from the day of its invention, when as a player I was still at the very bottom of the strategy tree.
 On other platforms, like Richard's PBeM server, it was well hidden in a multitude of games, it's qualities becoming apparent ever so slowly, because it is a strategy game and requires a substantial effort before it starts paying off.

 I didn't push Havannah and I didn't try to market it anew because I knew it would fail for that very reason, as it did in the early eighties.
 Nor did I try to get any other game on the market, because those I care about would either fail for the same reason, or there would be no need to market them because they employ regular material, like Dameo or Bushka.
 And for those I don't care about, say quickly understandable tactical games like Hexade of Shakti, it simply seemed too much trouble.
 I was an inventor, I'm not and have never been a merchant.